solbjorg/oberon-riscv-overlays/README.md

 - 64-bit support.
 This is rather easy, as to my knowledge it only requires minor changes.
 - Bootstrap Norebo using a RISC-V emulator rather than RISC-5

+### Known Bugs
+A couple in the compiler.
+- MagicSquares produces incorrect output.
+This one should be relatively easy to track down and fix.
+- For some reason, the compiler incorrectly reads symbol tables within Project Oberon.
+It reads parameter lengths of 0FFFFFFFFH as 07FH; probably due to reading only a byte instead of the full word.
+Currently, there is a workaround in the parser that allows parameter lengths of 07FH to be treated the same as 0FFFFFFFFH.

 ## Credits
 Several open-source projects were used to create this port.
 - Of course, [Project Oberon](https://people.inf.ethz.ch/wirth/ProjectOberon/) itself.